-It is the responsibility of the designated safeguarding lead to ensure that the academy is represented at, and that a report is submitted to, any child protection conference called for children on the academy roll or previously known to them.
+We work with other relevant agencies, including where a child on roll (or previously known to us) has a Child in Need, Child Protection or Care Plan.
+Where this is the case, it is the responsibility of the designated safeguarding lead to ensure that the academy is represented at, and that a report is submitted to, any child protection conference called for children on the academy roll or previously known to them.
 Where possible and appropriate, any report will be shared in advance with the parent(s) / carer(s).
 The member of staff attending the meeting will be fully briefed on any issues or concerns the academy has and be prepared to contribute to the discussions.